DefineVishnu/nested-comments/src/app/readme.txt

-accordian in implemented
+accordian is implemented

-accordian in implemented using the above specified scripts
+accordian is implemented using the above specified scripts

+CommentModel
+id property id of comment
+parent id of parent comment
+text is for  text property
+subComments => sub comments

 refferece
 https://netbasal.com/recursion-in-angular-components-1cd636269b12